jbddrexel/resi-fit/README.md

 **ALL TEAM MEMBERS PARTICIPATED IN SPRINT REVIEW!**
 - All three sprint backlog items were completed during the sprint.
 Our site is up and running and can be visited by clicking the link provided in the above section of the README!
 - General Sprint Review Notes
+	- Both a future value and payment calculator were added to the website and are working software.
+The calculator uses FinCalc.py as the backend and we utilized the Flask framework to connect the front end to the back end.
+	- We created 20 micro scale tests to test FinCalc.py.
 	- Passing values back and forth between the front end and back end was tricky.
-This required a lot of coversions from strings to int,string to float, etc.
+This required a lot of coversions from strings to int, string to float, etc.
 	- We tried to put as much error handling and input validation in place as possible.
 We think we did a good job but will be monitoring for bad inputs that slip through the cracks!
 	- The current front end is more of a minimum functionalilty prototype whose purpose is really to showcase the FinCalc back end.
 We will be looking to style this front end up in the next few sprints.
 	- Link to the Kanban board detailing the completed work: <a href="https://team-resi-fit.youtrack.cloud/agiles/131-3/current">Kanban!</a>

-**Backlog Items for the Sprint**
-- TODO

 **Sprint Review Takeaways**
 Overall, Tyrell was impressed with the calculator functionality.
 We demo'd He understands that we needed to switch from Wix to a more traditional framework and realizes that the added functionality of using such a framework will prove worth the while.
 We have a few takeaways to formulate as user stories for our backlog: